0nix/ggj21/twine/ending7.md

 You could say the same for yourself.

-After the rush-job special operation was over, you had expected to slide in the usual beat of things.
+After the rush-job special operation was over, you had expected to slide into the usual beat of things.
 Spy work is quite monotonous when taken as a whole: Taking pictures, collecting ephemera, doing the rounds on public microphones, checking in with local surveillance offices, the works.

 A week passed after you delivered your report, and you found your pile of tasks shortened considerably.
 So much so that you could get done with all of it in an hour or two.
 Life in general had suddenly become..